lukereding/book_notes/models_for/communicating.md

 Usually drawing a picture of what you're trying to communicate to someone it helpful because it clearly lays out your model of the world.
 Assumptions and schemas become clearer.

 What's more: as the quotation above suggests, you build _trust_ between you're essentially 'showing your work'.
 You make your thinking transparent and amenable to inspection.

-## Focus on something concrete and simple first

-When you explain something to someone, the person is ignorant of what you're explaining.
-They are a novice.
-They haven't had the luxury to let the idea you're explaining sink in, develop an intuition for them.
-Thus: be very concrete.
-The person you're communicating to show be able to form some mental figure or tangibly understand what is it you're talking about.
-Recall a quotation from _made to stick_:

-> Abstraction is the luxury of the expert

-For novices, start simple and start with something concrete.

 ## Use metaphors and isomorphisms / give people a conceptual model